 If you have been injured on commercial property, the fault may not lie with yourself.
 Business owners and others who own commercial property are liable for injuries that result because of negligence, including poor security, insufficient lighting, and the lack of safety precautions such as warning signs.
 If you have been injured on someone else’s property, contact our Atlanta premises liability lawyers today.

-At the Atlanta, Georgia personal injury law firm of Hilley & Frieder, we have been standing up for injury victims for over 35 years.
+At the Atlanta personal injury law firm of Hilley & Frieder, we have been standing up for injury victims across Georgia for over 35 years.
 We work closely with our clients, providing them with the sound legal advice and tenacious representation they deserve.

 Owners of commercial properties such as shopping malls, apartment complexes, and restaurants are required to maintain a safe property.
 If they fail to make sure their property is safe, they are responsible for any injuries that happen as a result.